JabRef/jabref/docs/code-howtos.md

 # Drag and Drop

-net.sf.jabref.external.DroppedFileHandler.handleDroppedfile(String, ExternalFileType, boolean, BibtexEntry) FileListEditor sets an TransferHandler inherited from FileListEditorTransferHandler.
-There, at importData, an DroppedFileHandler is instantiated and handleDroppedfile called.
+`net.sf.jabref.external.DroppedFileHandler.handleDroppedfile(String, ExternalFileType, boolean, BibtexEntry) FileListEditor` sets a `TransferHandler` inherited from `FileListEditorTransferHandler`.
+There, at `importData`, a `DroppedFileHandler` is instantiated and `handleDroppedfile` called.

 # Get the JabRef frame / panel